tiffiyyy/eyeRemember/README.md

 wget https://storage.openvinotoolkit.org/repositories/open_model_zoo/2023.0/models_bin/1/face-reidentification-retail-0095/FP32/face-reidentification-retail-0095.bin
 ```

-In the case of using a Mac, run 'brew install wget' in your command line in order to utilize the above commands.
+In the case of using a Mac, run `brew install wget` in your command line in order to utilize the above commands.

 ### Requirements
 - Python 3.x